avril-affine/panda-probs/README.md

 ## Performance

-This app uses optimizations inspired by [Wizard of Odds’ methodology](https://wizardofodds.com/games/video-poker/methodology/) to drastically reduce the search space and can run in about **2 seconds**.
+This app uses optimizations inspired by [Wizard of Odds’ methodology](https://wizardofodds.com/games/video-poker/methodology/) to reduce the search space and runs in **<1 second** on a Macbook Pro M1.

 ## Usage